bazooka-ci/bazooka/docs/home/developping.md

 ## Already installed Bazooka once ?

 * Run `make devimages` to build docker images for go projects
 * You made any changes to `runner/` or `scm/` ?
-Run `make scm runner` to updates those images as well
+Run `make scm` or `make runner` to updates those images as well
-* Run `make run` to start bazooka (only need is bazooka was not already running or if you changed some code in the server)
+* Run `bzk run` to start bazooka (only needed is bazooka was not already running or if you changed some code in the server)